 I get it.
 Confessing my sin to God, much less another human, is embarrassing sometimes.
 But that’s pride.
 Let the wings of humility take you right into God’s beautiful grace.
 It’s never worth it to hang on to pride.

 These three heart attitudes will help us find freedom in Christ!
 They are key even when we are facing even the slightest bit of captivity.These three heart attitudes will help us find freedom in Christ!
 They are key even when we are facing even the slightest bit of captivity.

-We’re being stretched and what is stretched doesn’t return to the way it was before.
-It’s in this stretching that we can discover that we aren’t satisfied with anything else but being victorious.
+When you blow up a balloon it is changed into something useful.
+Just like a blown up balloon, we’re being stretched into something useful.
+When we are stretched in this way, we don’t return the way we were before.
+It’s in this stretching we discover that we aren’t satisfied with anything else but being victorious.